 Demonstrative evidence is essential for success in modern trials.
 Jurors expect it and victory demands it.
 It can be anything from a simple witness demonstration of a physical act to a multi-thousand dollar working scale model or computer simulation.
-The key to successful use of demonstrative evidence is to keep in mind that its purpose is to educate the jurors about your side of the case.
+Whatever form it takes, it must communicate to the jurors both objectively and subjectively.
+We must know not only how the exhibit appears, and how it will be remembered in the jury room, but we must also be cognizant of any subtle messages its sends to the jury about our thoughts about the case and ourselves.
+The key to successful use of demonstrative evidence is to keep in mind that its purpose is to educate the jurors about our side of the case - from every prospective.
 If that purpose is met, it does not matter what the evidence costs.
 If that purpose is not met, the evidence has no value regardless of the amount paid.